IamGianluca/ansible/README.md

 # Usage

-Make sure `ansible` is installed in the host Operating System.
+Make sure `git` and `ansible` are installed in the host Operating System.

 #### Linux